-Mr. Alger is based in Southern California but has a national practice.
-He is a frequent speaker on commercial speech, online intermediary liability, publicity and privacy rights, and defamation.
+Mr. Alger is a frequent speaker on cannabis intellectual property issues, commercial speech, online intermediary liability, publicity and privacy rights, and defamation.
 His pro bono work has included representation of a state prisoner beaten by guards, a blind college student excluded from classes because of her disability, two major university student newspapers, and public school students and parents pursuing special education services.

 Before attending law school, Mr. Alger was an award-winning newspaper reporter and editor.
 He is a member of the Board of Directors of the First Amendment Coalition, and a former member of the Board of Directors of the Disability Rights Legal Center.

-Mr. Alger is a member of the State Bar of California, the bars for the U.S. Ninth Circuit Court of Appeals and the U.S. District Courts for the Central, Northern, Southern and Eastern Districts of California, the Los Angeles County Bar Association, the Beverly Hills Bar Association, the Orange County Bar Association, and the Santa Clara County Bar Association.
+Mr. Alger is a member of the State Bar of California, the bars for the U.S. Ninth Circuit Court of Appeals and the U.S. District Courts for the Central, Northern, Southern and Eastern Districts of California, the Los Angeles County Bar Association and the Orange County Bar Association.

 Mr. Alger and Alger Law APC are members of: